klamma/ar-for-eu-book/_chapters/chapters/holotoolkit.md

 There are many other pitfalls, as software is still experimental.
 Cryptic error messages in Visual Studio, however, most often indicate version conflicts between not the right version of Unity, missing Unity modules, not the right version of the Windows 10 SDK, not the right version of Visual Studio, missing automatic updates of nuGet packages, missing Unity support for Visual Studio.

-Download the 2017.4.3.0 Refresh Holotoolkit unity package from here (no need for the exam-ples and preview or sources) - we will come back to this in the first step - Spatial Mapping - of the tutorial.
+Download the 2017.4.3.0 Refresh Holotoolkit unity package from here (no need for the examples and preview or sources) - we will come back to this in the first step - Spatial Mapping - of the tutorial.

 Set up your Unity panels so that they look like this: Scene / Game top left, console bottom left.
 Hierarchy above Project in the middle column, and Inspector on the right.